castroquiles/Leadership_Decision_AI_Mode/README.md

 We would like to thank the contributors and open-source community for their valuable contributions and support.
 Contact

-For questions, suggestions, or collaborations, please contact us at felipe@castroquiles.com
+For questions, suggestions, or collaborations, please contact us at felipe@castroquiles.com and let's build the future you want.